-I cook the bacon on its own, over indirect heat until it’s crispy to my liking.
-Once it’s crispy, remove it, let it cool enough to handle, and crumble it up to top over your Brussels sprouts when you serve them.
+Instead, I cook the bacon on its own, over indirect heat, until it’s crispy to my liking.
+Once it’s crispy, remove it, let it cool enough to handle, and then crumble it up to top over the Brussels sprouts when it’s time to serve them.

 How to Serve Grilled Brussels Sprouts

 You can serve them direct from the skewer, but I prefer to remove them from the skewers and place into a serving bowl.
 Then, toss in the crispy bacon, some shaved parmesan, add some of the marinade (about two tablespoons) toss.
 Add a touch of finishing salt and then serve with your favorite main dish like smoked turkey or a smoked prime rib.

 Frequently Asked Questions